marberi/100days/README.md

 published this, so it was simple to get started.
 By now the network fuction and give some results.
 Not equally good as the purely linear model, but I have not experimented too much yet.

+# Day 44 [2019-03-03]
+The first two layers in the network explained yesterday are linear.
+These ended up having a large amount of parameters.
+By now testing, the network seems to be very sensitive to overfitting.
+At some point the training loss improves, while the validation loss and my metric ends up increasing.
+I have therefore played around with regularizing the network.
+In one case it worked better than before, but not as good as the linear network.